 - Proxying request processors, which forward operations received by the Directory Proxy Server to other LDAP external servers. - Entry-balancing request processors, which split data across multiple servers.
 They determine which set of servers are used to process a given operation.
-They then hand off operations to proxying request processors so that requests can be forwarded to one of the servers in the set.

-• Failover request processors, which perform ordered failover between other types of request processors, sometimes with different behavior for different types of operations.
-For example, you could use a failover request processor to achieve round-robin load balancing for read operations but failover load-balancing for writes.
+They then hand off operations to proxying request processors so that requests can be forwarded to one of the servers in the set. - Failover request processors, which perform ordered failover between other types of request processors, sometimes with different behavior for different types of operations.